PIMS Cardiac Centre treats 120,000 patients in 2018

 People are becoming more and more aware of the heart problems and becoming more conscious about heart health and it is a positive sign though still there is a need to make public aware of healthy diet and lifestyle to control heart disease, said Professor Naeem.

-He said in 2018, the cardiac centre placed around 200 permanent pacemakers to control abnormal heart rhythms in patients and performed over 100 electrophysiology (EP) studies.
-He added the PIMS cardiac centre is providing primary angiography free of cost to all patients.
+He said in 2018, the cardiac centre placed around 200 permanent pacemakers to control abnormal heart rhythms in patients.

-Talking of developments at PIMS cardiac centre in 2018, he said a new pharmacy has been established to provide free medicines to almost all heart patients reaching the hospital.
-We have also started free primary angioplasty for every patient reaching cardiac centre and started emergency medical services for heart patients round the clock, he said.

-Nuclear department is about to start functioning at the PIMS cardiac centre while electrophysiology department has been established this year, in 2018, said Professor Naeem.

 Data collected by ‘The News’ on Monday has revealed that a total of 5,200 angiographies were done in one year at the PIMS cardiac centre while a total of 1,600 stents were passed.
 In one year, a total of 30,000 echocardiography tests were done on patients to monitor functioning of hearts and valves and over 500 Exercise tolerance testing were done to identify signs of coronary artery disease.